-When scouting locations be sure to research crime statistics and avoid areas that have high incidents of theft and vandalism.
-Damage to or theft from your machines will quickly eat up your profits.
-Preferred locations should be highly visible, patrolled and/or in view of security cameras.
+When scouting locations, be sure to research crime statistics and avoid areas that have high incidents of theft and vandalism.
+Damage or theft will quickly eat up your profits.
+Preferred locations should be highly visible, patrolled, and in view of security cameras.

 As always, it is wise to have the contract drawn up or reviewed by a lawyer.

-If you are not franchising or purchasing an existing business you will need to acquire one or more machines to get started.
-Before doing so you will need to decide on what products you intend to sell and what type of vending machines you want:
+If you are not franchising or purchasing an existing business, you will need to acquire one or more machines to get started.
+Before doing so, you will need to decide on what products you intend to sell (food, beverage, or specialty items) and what type of vending machines you want.

-Mechanical Machines are larger than bulk machines and can dispense multiple products.
-Prices range from $2,000 — $3,000 per machine but the profit margins are much higher than bulk machines.
+These are larger than bulk machines and can dispense multiple products.
+Prices may start at $2,000 per machine, but the profit margins are much higher than from bulk machines.

 Buying Used Machines

-- CraigsList.org can be a good source for locally available machines
+- Craigslist can be a good source for locally available machines.

 - UsedVending.com is a great resource for searching for used vending equipment.
 You can conduct comprehensive searches for equipment based on type, price, and location.

-- eBay.com or Amazon.com are excellent sources of new and used vending machines.
+- Amazon and eBay or are excellent sources of new and used vending machines.
 The reviews are especially useful for information on product reliability.

-- Vending machine dealers are plentiful - search the internet and local/regional business publications to find dealers in your area.
+- Vending machine dealers are plentiful, so search the internet and local business publications to find dealers in your area.

-New vending machines typically come with at least a one to two-year parts warranty.
-Used/remanufactured equipment may come with a warranty of one to three months.
+New vending machines typically come with at least a one- or two-year parts warranty.
+Used or remanufactured equipment may come with a more limited warranty.

-Talk to the business/property owners about what products they want.
-(In some cases the type of products will be written into the contract).
-As previously mentioned, legislation in your jurisdiction may mandate healthy eating choices.
+Talk to the business or property owners about what products they want.
+In some cases, the type of products will be part of the contract.

-Some products sell well in most public areas whereas others are more location dependent:
+You should also think about the area and target market.
+Some products sell well in most public areas, whereas others are more dependent upon location:

-- Hot drinks such as coffee, tea, and hot chocolate sell well in most locations, including office buildings, universities, malls, etc.
+- Hot drinks such as coffee, tea, and hot chocolate may sell well in most locations.

-- Snack machines vending products such as sodas, water, candy, chips, chocolate bars, etc. also do well in most environments.
+- Snack machines vending products such as sodas, water, candy, chips, and chocolate bars may also do well in most environments.

-- Candy and toy machines are suitable for malls, supermarkets, play parks, and other locations that are frequented by families.
+- Candy, toy, and other specialty machines may be suitable for malls, supermarkets, play parks, and other locations that are frequented by families.

-- Personal items such as feminine hygiene products, toothpaste, over the counter medications, etc. are suitable for restrooms in public transit facilities, malls, and service stations.
+- Personal items such as hygiene products and over-the-counter medications may be suitable for restrooms in public transit facilities, malls, and service stations.

 Healthy Vending Products